nacht-falter/aikido-course-website-django/README.md

 The following resources were used for the project:

 ### Code
-I made exensive use of the Django documentation available at: https://docs.djangoproject.com/en/stable/.
+I made extensive use of the Django documentation available at: https://docs.djangoproject.com/en/stable/.
 I won't list all the used pages here, but the use of the Django docs is extensively documented in comments in the code.

-The initial setup and the basic strcture of the project followed the instructions from the Code Institute Django Blog walkthrough project.
+The initial setup and the basic structure of the project followed the instructions from the Code Institute Django Blog walkthrough project.

-All other used sources are listed here (All code from other sources has been thoroughly reviewed, understood and adapoted to the specific circumstances of this project):
+All other used sources are listed here (all code from these sources has been thoroughly reviewed, understood and adapted to the specific circumstances of this project):
 - Customize property name: https://stackoverflow.com/a/64352815
 - Add inlines to UserAdmin model: https://stackoverflow.com/a/35573797
 - Add summernote field to inline model: https://github.com/summernote/django-summernote/issues/14